LeonidVolohov/JSONEditor/README.md

 ##  Getting Started

 The project was written in `Python 3.5` language using `Qt Creator 3.5.1` and `PyQt 5.10.1`.
 In this regard, for a successful launch, you must use at least these versions.
-In addition, the following libraries were used in the development process:

 ## Feautures